 Ways to measure ROI on test automation include the basic calculation that shows how much time can be saved by replacing manual testing with automated testing and more complex calculations based on efficiency and risk reduction.

-Basic ROI calculation
+1. Basic ROI Calculation

 The most basic ROI measurement approach consists of calculating the amount of time saved by running a certain number of automated tests over a specific period instead of performing manual tests.